aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/columns/group/_index.md

 | folder         | string  | query    | Path to the folder that contains the workbook.                              |
 | storageName    | string  | query    | Name of the storage service where the file is located.                      |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostGroupWorksheetColumns) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Cells/PostGroupWorksheetColumns) defines a publicly accessible programming interface and **allows you** to perform REST interactions directly from a web browser.

 ### cURL Example